dorobekmateusz/dorobekmateusz.github.io/_teaching/MLWorkshop.md

 This command will create an environment and install the packages.

+## Running it up

-Once you've managed this, enter the repository folder, click `Ctrl + L`, type `cmd`, press Enter.
-If you're not scared of what popped up on the screen, that's great, let's go.
+- Once you've managed this, enter the repository directory, click `Ctrl + L`, type `cmd`, press Enter.
+If you are on Linux or Mac open command line in folder with forked repo.

+- If you're not scared of what popped up on the screen, that's great, let's go.

-Type ``activate workshop-env`` (If no such command is found, it means you have to add conda to the environment variables - [link](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10)) Then just run our notebook with a command `jupiter notebook`then choose `WorkShopMerge.ipynb` and enjoy our notebook.
+- Type ``activate workshop-env`` (If no such command is found, it means you have to add conda to the environment variables - [link](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10))

+- Then just run our notebook with a command `jupiter notebook`then choose `WorkShopMerge.ipynb` and enjoy our notebook.